So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 18. Make everything easy to share

-The internet is about sharing, so allow your readers to easily share your content.
+The internet is about sharing, so allow your readers to share your content easily.
 That's whether they want to print, email, Facebook or tweet your articles.
-Because if people can share, you'll be enabling them to market your blog for you, i.e. they'll recommend your articles to their own followers and thus bring further traffic to your site.
+Because if people can share, you'll be enabling them to market your blog for you, i.e. they'll recommend your articles to their followers and thus bring further traffic to your site.

 19. Consider online advertising